BCDA-APS/gestalt/docs/templates.md

 of two numbers separated by an 'x' will be interpreted in this way.

 Occasionally, parsing might be ambiguous between different data types.
 In that instance, you may need to provide an explicit specifier.
-A primary example of this would be an enumeration that does not use the double-colon standard.
+A primary example of this is if you are specifically defining a Qt widget and are trying to set an enumeration value that does not use the double-colon standard.

 ```yaml
 more_screens: !caRelatedDisplay
     stackingMode: !enum Menu
 ```

+However, the output-independent widgets that are recommended all set the types of their parameters automatically, so no specification is needed.

 The full list of explicit data type tags that are currently recognized and their implicit parsing are listed here: